 You've saved diligently for a down payment, found a home you love, and then your lender drops the news: because you're putting down less than 20%, you'll need to pay private mortgage insurance (PMI).
-On a $350,000 loan, that's an extra $53 to $310 per month — depending almost entirely on one thing most buyers overlook.
+On a $400,000 home, that's an extra $63 to $335 per month — depending almost entirely on one thing most buyers overlook.
+PMI exists to protect the lender if you default, not to protect you.
+So naturally, most homebuyers want to know: is there a way around it?

 The answer is yes — several ways, in fact.
 But before you make avoiding PMI your top priority, you need to understand what actually drives PMI cost — and why delaying homeownership to dodge it may be the most expensive decision you make.